Skip to main content

 Legislation

-The Lords continues to check and change the Renters' Rights Bill.
+The Lords continued to check and change the Renters' Rights Bill.

 Orders and regulations

-The Lords debates genetic technology and a 'motion to regret' the regulations put forward by Baroness Bennett of Manor Castle.
-If agreed to this would not stop the regulations, but will give members a chance to put their concerns on record.
+The Lords debated genetic technology and a 'motion to regret' the regulations put forward by Baroness Bennett of Manor Castle.
+The motion to regret was not agreed.

-From 3.45pm in Grand Committee, work away from the chamber, members consider further regulations on:
+From 3.45pm in Grand Committee, work away from the chamber, members considered further regulations on:

 • whiplash injury